eljost/pysisyphus/docs/installation.rst

     # can be obtained from https://github.com/sharc-md/sharc/tree/master/bin
     cmd=/scratch/wfoverlap_1.0/bin/wfoverlap.x

-    [multiwfn]
+    [mwfn]
     # Cmd to execute.
 Please ensure that Multiwfn is on your $PATH.
+Otherwise put an
+    # absolute path here.
+By default pysisyphus looks up "Multiwfn", so if you would
+    # put a relative path here you don't have to, as this is already covered by the
+    # defaults.
     cmd=Multiwfn

     [jmol]
     # Cmd to execute.
-Please ensure that jmol is on your $PATH.
+The same arguments apply for jmol as for Multiwfn. "jmol" is
+    # already the default.
     cmd=jmol

-When the specified path/cmd is not absolute but relative (e.g. for xtb, g16, ...) the corresponding binaries have to be available on the **$PATH** and all other environment variables have to be set up correctly by the user.
+When the specified path/cmd is not absolute, but relative (e.g. for xtb, g16, ...) the corresponding binaries have to be available on the **$PATH** and all other environment variables have to be set up correctly by the user.